 Inspired by the P2P Foundation, platform cooperativism, and the Occupy movement, Pro Arts will begin experimenting with new forms of ideas, action-based governance and collaborative presentation methods with the idea to ultimately reframe the value of art and art labor in the context of a social and solidarity economy.

 Pro Arts Gallery & COMMONS is a space for art, debate, experimentation, and collaboration.
-We are a multi-use space in downtown Oakland that houses exhibitions, symposiums, debates, music events, film screenings, literary events, residencies and publications.
+We are a multi-use space in downtown Oakland that houses exhibitions, symposiums, debates, music events, film screenings, literary events, and residencies.
 We are also a global networked community that shares values, as well as material and immaterial resources in the co-creation of ideas and critical engagements with the world.
-Both on local and global level, we are commonizing the practice, production and presentation of art.
+Both on local and global level, we are communizing the practice, production and presentation of art.

 In the spirit of the commons, we do not curate.
 We reject the inherently problematic power dynamics between artist and curator, artist and institution, artist and audience and institution and audience.
-Instead we collaborate with artists, cultural organizers, and art commoners to co-create long-form, thematic engagements — modules and nodes — that reflect, critique, expose, and introduce issues and concerns that affect our commonwealth.
+Instead we collaborate with artists, cultural organizers and activists, and art commoners to co-create long-form, thematic engagements — modules and nodes — that reflect, critique, expose, and introduce issues and concerns that affect our commonwealth.
 Those engagements may take the familial, more traditional shape of gallery exhibitions, short-term residencies, site-specific and public projects, open discussions, reading groups, newsletters, books, event series, talks, research, and assemblies.
 However, the process of arriving to this final format of presentation, though seemingly traditional, is intrinsically different as it is commons-oriented – based in mutual reciprocity, cooperation, abundance, radical transparency, and openness.
-Labor and participation in these critical engagement modules and nodes is never coerced, contracted, monitored, managed, or evaluated by Pro Arts Gallery & COMMONS.
-All participants in any idea, reflection, and/or inquiry thus remain autonomous yet working towards to common good so as to begin dismantling the status quo.
+Participation in these critical engagement modules and nodes is never coerced, contracted, monitored, managed, or evaluated by Pro Arts Gallery & COMMONS.
+All participants in any idea, reflection, and/or inquiry thus remain autonomous.
+Yet together, we are working towards the common good, so as to begin dismantling the status quo.

 Here are some of the current critical engagements modules and nodes that we explore through collaboration and cooperation on local and global level: